jules2689/trudeau/trudeau/2020-04-18/q_a.md

 ---

 **Question**:
 [speaking french] [voice of interpreter] good morning.
-I have a question about this agreement with respect to the closure of the u.
-S.-canadian  We are concerned about not having enough medical equipment and medication.
+I have a question about this agreement with respect to the closure of the US-canadian  We are concerned about not having enough medical equipment and medication.
 Do you believe that this agreement includes the same mechanisms in terms of timelinesor  you improved it?

 **Answer**:
 No, it's exactly the same mechanisms.
 We expect that essential goods and medical equipment and other items will continue to cross the border between our two countries, and that's what we will continue to ensure.[end of translation] the agreement is the same terms, just extended for another 30 days.
 It will ensure that we continue to get essential goods and services back and forth across the border.